 [W]hile the challenged packaging contains the word “berries” it does so only in conjunction with the descriptive term “crunch.”
 This Court is not aware of, nor has Plaintiff alleged the existence of, any actual fruit referred to as a “crunchberry.” . . .
 [T]he “Crunchberries” depicted on the [box] are round, crunchy, brightly-colored cereal balls, and the [box] clearly states both that the Product contains “sweetened corn & oat cereal” and that the cereal is “enlarged to show texture.”
 Thus, a reasonable consumer would not be deceived into believing that the Product in the instant case contained a fruit that does not exist. . . .
 So far as this Court has been made aware, there is no such fruit growing in the wild or occurring naturally in any part of the world.

-No mention of Sugawara would be complete without its plucky sidekick Videtto, in which the same argument was made against the maker of "Froot Loops," and with the same result.
+In Videtto, the plaintiff made the same argument as to the maker of “Froot Loops,” and with the same result.
 These cases edged out the others because they not only lacked all merit but are representative of deceptive-cereal lawsuits everywhere.
-In fact, to date there have been no fewer than seven lawsuits in California alleging that the terms "Crunch Berries" or "Froot Loops" are deceptive, and those are just the ones I know about.
+In fact, to date there have been no fewer than seven lawsuits in California alleging that the terms “Crunch Berries” or “Froot Loops” are deceptive, and those are just the ones I know about.
 I guess there are a lot of unreasonable cereal consumers out there.

 - Beninati v.
-Black Rock: Anthony Beninati sued the organizers of the Burning Man festival for negligently failing to keep him away from the giant bonfire that ends the festival.
-An appellate court ruled Beninati assumed the risk of getting burned when he walked inside a ring of fire.
+Black Rock: Plaintiff sued the organizers of the Burning Man festival for negligently failing to keep him away from the giant bonfire that ends the festival.
+An appellate court ruled the plaintiff assumed the risk of getting burned when he walked inside a ring of fire.
 He had testified he knew it was not “absolutely safe, because there [was] a fire present.”